Kita Alexander

-Nikkita Kalea "Kita" Alexander (born 25 February 1996) is an Australian pop singer-songwriter from Brisbane, Queensland, known for her 'short and evocative lines demonstrating Taylor Swift-level lyrical prowess.'
+Nikkita Kalea "Kita" Alexander (born 25 February 1996) is an Australian pop singer-songwriter from Brisbane, Queensland.
+Her single "Hotel" peaked at number 51 on the ARIA Singles Chart in November 2017 and was certified 2× Platinum by Australian Recording Industry Association (ARIA) in 2020.
+Alexander released her debut studio album, Young in Love in March 2024.

-Her single "Hotel", peaked at number 51 on the ARIA Singles Chart in November 2017 and was certified 2× Platinum by Australian Recording Industry Association (ARIA) in 2020.
+With the rising success of her Australian headline tour in 2025, her fanbase has officially been known as “Kita’s Angels”.

 Early life

 Nikkita Kalea Alexander was born on 25 February 1996 in Brisbane, Queensland.

 She was raised in Port Macquarie, where she began performing at the age of 15, and left high school to focus on her music career.

 Personal life

 Kita Alexander's elder sister, Natassja Alexander, died in July 2013.
 She dedicated her 2017 Hotel EP to her sister's memory, saying: "It's heavily influenced and deeply personal.
 "Hotel" is about dealing with the loss."

 She married Australian professional surfer Owen Wright in 2019.

 Close friend and fellow musician Jack River was a member of the bridal party, alongside Lisa Mitchell and Isabel Lucas.

 Alexander and Wright's first child, Vali, was born in 2016.
 Their second child, Rumi Alexander Wright, was born on 15 January 2021.
+The family live in Lennox Head, also spending time at their second home Paradiso Property, in Byron Bay, where Alexander wrote music for EP, The One.